vaibhavkothari33/LeetCode-Roster/README.md

 ## Installation
 No installation required.
 Simply open the `index.html` file in a web browser.

-## Screenshots
-Include screenshots of your application here, showcasing different features and roasts generated for different users.

 ## Credits
 - **Developed by:** Vaibhav Kothari
 - **API Used:** LeetCode Stats API (https://leetcode-stats-api.herokuapp.com)